 The university selected RISE through a competitive procurement process in 2018.
 The development of the entire project is planned in three phases, with completion dates of fall 2020, fall 2021 and fall 2022.
 The residence halls will add approximately 2,100 beds.

-In phase one, RISE is constructing two residence halls —Thunder Hill Hall (Building 100) and Raven Rocks Hall (Building 200) — on what had been Stadium Parking Lot, totaling approximately 900 beds.
-A parking deck with 477 spaces opened mid-August 2019 at the site of the former Winkler Hall, adding 250 more spaces to that area of campus.
-Replacement of a steam line in the area continues.
+In phase one, RISE constructed two residence halls —Thunder Hill Hall (Building 100) and Raven Rocks Hall (Building 200) — on what had been Stadium Parking Lot, totaling 912 beds.
+Both opened for residents in August 2020.
+Also part of the project, a parking deck with 477 spaces opened August 2019 at the site of the former Winkler Hall, adding 250 more spaces to that area of campus.
+This phrase also included replacement of a steam line in the area.

 As part of phase two, Laurel Creek Hall’s (Building 300) construction began Feb.
 14. The building will have approximately 640 beds.
 As part of phase three, design is underway for New River Hall (Building 400), which will replace Justice Hall.
 Demolition of Justice Hall began in June and is expected to be completed in October.
-Conventional demolition methods with construction equipment will be used.
+Conventional demolition methods with construction equipment are being used.

 Each of the new residence halls under construction at Appalachian will include a mix of suite- and apartment-style units.
 On this webpage, click in the upper left corner to toggle between renderings of the two styles.
 Renderings courtesy of RISE: A Real Estate Company